smcgivern/cricket-bits/hundred-blast-overlap/README.md

 We can also calculate the players who improved the most from one to the other, in both directions.

-First, install SQLite (if you have the plugin for asdf, `asdf install` will do it.
+First, install SQLite (if you use Nix and direnv, this will happen automatically).
 Then:

 ```shell
 $ ./create-db